hchiam/number-patterns/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 |     | +10 | +10 |     | +10 | +10 |     | +10 | +10 | +10 |     | +10 | +10 |     | +10 | +10 |     | +10 | +10 | +10 | ... |

+it also continues past 10, because of the modulo nature of the patterns

 ## visual patterns:

 just 4 rules: